expdi/java-final-capstone-everglades/trackservice/SSL.md

     }

   ```
-- Set up redirection for http comming up to our server by setting a connector
+- Set up redirection for http coming up to our server by setting a connector
   ```java
     private Connector createHttpConnector() {
     Connector connector = new Connector(CONNECTOR_PROTOCOL);